NSCI @ NSF

 NSF Funding Opportunities

-Already, NSF is addressing the NSCI through a number of existing funding opportunities, including core research programs.
-The list of NSF funding opportunities below will be updated as additional opportunities become available.
+NSF addresses the NSCI through a number of existing funding opportunities, including core research programs.
+The list of NSF funding opportunities below is meant to be illustrative of the types of the programs that align with the NSCI.

 - NSF/Intel Partnership on Computer Assisted Programming for Heterogeneous Architectures (CAPA)